-SUBJECT: ALL ELECTRONICS IN CLINICAL & CLASS
+SUBJECT: ALL ELECTRONICS IN CLINCAL AND CLASS

-All non-essential electronic devices (i.e., cell phones, itouch, iwatch,etc.) may not be allowed at the student's desk within classroom while classes are session.
-All web surfing during class sessions are prohibited unless imitated by the instructor.
+All personal electronic devices (i.e., smart phones, smart watches, cell phones, itouch, ipad, tablets, etc.) are not allowed at the student's table/computer within classroom while classes are session.
 All personal electronics are not allowed in clinical at any time.